 When the Sea Pines Resort founder Charles Fraser built the Harbour Town Lighthouse in 1970, the skeptical public nicknamed it ‘Fraser’s Folly.’
 With no significant maritime traffic and no rocky shoals, why build a lighthouse?

 Fraser’s folly soon became Fraser’s foresight.
 His red-and-white-striped lighthouse soon became a Hilton Head landmark.
-Today, 46 years after its completion, the Lighthouse is the international symbol of Hilton Head Island.
+Today, the Lighthouse is the international symbol of Hilton Head Island.

 The Lighthouse is located at the Harbour Town Yacht Basin.
 Climbing to the top of the lighthouse is one of the most popular visitor activities.
 You climb through a museum that displays a valuable collection of 19th Century and Civil War-era photographs and artifacts.
 Pause on large landings to read about the Island’s legends and history starting with the Yemassee Indians, through the Island’s Civil War era, the construction of the lighthouse itself, and the Island’s development.

 At the top is the world’s only store at the top of a lighthouse, the Shoppe at the Top, with access an outdoor wrap-around balcony that has a panoramic view of Calibogue Sound and Harbour Town.
 This is a great spot for ‘photo ops’ and sunset viewing, and a popular venue for engagements (averaging one a day), weddings, and receptions.

 On the ground floor is the Maritime Gift Galley, a unique nautical shop and bookstore where you can browse antique treasures and buy prints of Jeff Keefer’s photography.
 And don’t miss the Lighthouse’s old-time photo booth for a fun souvenir of your visit to Hilton Head.